 According to a Draugiem Group study, the ideal work-to-break ratio is 52 minutes of work followed by 17 minutes of rest.
 Neuroscience backs this finding up: the brain can have a high-energy spurt of about an hour before it needs about 15-20 minutes of downtime.

-We may not be able to take advantage of a proper break for every hour of dedicated work we do.
-But we can be more strategic about when and how to take a productive work break.
-Because the fact is that work life is often stressful—but this year, with the COVID-19 pandemic amplifying our anxiety and daily stressors, it has become critical to prevent overwhelm and burnout.
+We may not be able to take advantage of a proper break for every hour of dedicated work we do, but we can be more strategic about when and how to take a productive work break.
+Because the fact is that work life is often stressful—but with the COVID-19 pandemic amplifying our anxiety and daily stressors, it has become critical to prevent burnout and having no energy after work.

 That is where productive work breaks come in.
 Let’s be clear though: “productive” here doesn’t mean “work more.”
 Instead, it means making the most of your break so that you’ve given yourself a chance to hit refresh and can face the next thing on your to-do list with renewed energy.